kliment-olechnovic/voronota/README.markdown

 ## Using make

-You can generate and use a makefile:
+Inside the unpacked downloaded Voronota archive, you can generate and use a makefile:

     ./configure
     make